-IX.
-Scheduling of Reaccreditation Site Surveys
+X. Scheduling of Reaccreditation Site Surveys

-- A. Accredited programs will be re-examined by site survey every six years.
-Schedule adjustments may be made in order to accommodate the addition of new programs. - 1.
-Sites with single programs: Reaccreditation surveys will be scheduled within twelve months of the six-year anniversary of the original site survey. - 2.
+A. Accredited programs will be re-examined by site survey every eight years.
+Schedule adjustments may be made in order to accommodate the addition of new programs.

+- 1. Sites with single programs: Reaccreditation survey visits will be scheduled within twelve months of the eight-year anniversary of the original site survey. - 2.
 Sites with multiple programs that submit a new program application: - a.
-If the application is submitted within three years of the most recent survey visit, the survey will be scheduled per normal scheduling procedures (i.e., within the first year of the program's existence).
+If the application is submitted within four years of the most recent survey visit, the survey will be scheduled per normal scheduling procedures (i.e., within the first year of the program's existence).
 Subsequent site survey visits for the organization will be scheduled to accommodate review of all programs at the site during a single survey visit.
-Every effort will be made to schedule the combined survey such that no program will be reviewed for reaccreditation earlier than three years after their initial accreditation date or three years beyond the normal six-year accreditation cycle. - b.
-If the application is submitted greater than three years after the most recent survey visit, the survey visit will include a review of the new program and all existing programs during a single visit.
+Every effort will be made to schedule the combined survey such that no program will be reviewed for reaccreditation earlier than four years after their initial accreditation date or four years beyond the normal eight-year accreditation cycle. - b.
+If the application is submitted greater than four years after the most recent survey visit, the survey visit will include a review of the new program and all existing programs during a single visit.